Hand-Knotted vs. Hand-Tufted Rugs: The Technical Distinction

 June 17, 2026

-The foundation consists of warp* threads (vertical strings, typically cotton or silk) held under high tension.
-The weaver ties individual knots (the **pile**) around these warp threads.
-After a row of knots is completed, one or more **weft threads (horizontal strings) are passed through the warp.
-The weaver then uses a heavy metal comb (known locally as a *panja) to tightly pack the weft and knots down, securing the structure.
+Hand-knotted carpets represent the zenith of the weaver’s art.
+The foundation consists of warp* threads (vertical strings) held under high tension.
+The weaver ties individual knots around these warp threads.
+After a row is completed, a **weft thread is passed through and packed down with a heavy comb (*panja).

 The Mechanics of Hand-Tufted Construction

+Hand-tufting is a more modern, accessible technique developed to replicate the plush feel of a knotted rug in a fraction of the time.
 Instead of tying knots on a loom, a primary canvas backing is stretched across a frame.
-An artisan uses a pneumatic or manual tufting gun to punch V-shaped loops of yarn through the canvas, following a traced pattern.
+An artisan uses a pneumatic or manual tufting gun to punch loops of yarn through the canvas.

-| Metric | Hand-Knotted | Hand-Tufted | |--------|--------------|-------------| | Construction Time | 4 to 14 months | 4 to 8 weeks | | Foundation | Warp & Weft (Integrated) | Canvas + Latex Adhesive | | Expected Lifespan | 50–100+ years | 10–25 years | | Washability | Fully immersible | Surface/Dry clean only | | Fringe | Extension of the warp | Sewn on artificially (often) |
+| Metric | Hand-Knotted | Hand-Tufted | |--------|--------------|-------------| | Construction Time | 4 to 14 months | 4 to 8 weeks | | Foundation | Warp & Weft (Integrated) | Canvas + Latex Adhesive | | Expected Lifespan | 50–100+ years | 10–25 years | | Washability | Fully immersible | Surface/Dry clean only | | Fringe | Extension of the warp | Sewn on artificially |

 Looking for the perfect rug?